Dariaeagle/InnoLab/README.md

 ## 📈 Further Visualization

 Use the **`csv_processing.py`** script (included in this repository) for plotting time series and heatmaps from the exported CSVs.
+Also there's a folder with ready csv files to try it directly in python script
 ---